106ohm/PerformabilitySimulator/README.md

 # Didactics
 A few reasons to study and/or exercize PerformabilitySimulator are:
 * it is a very simple Discrete Event Simulator, so a good starting point to understand the basic concepts behind the implementation of a DES.
-In particular, here each state is represented as an integer and, among the enabled transitions, the earliest is selected.
+In particular, among the enabled transitions, the earliest is selected.
 Actually, the stochastic process itself is represented as a list of transitions.
 Of course this is _not_ the most _efficient_ way of selecting the next state given a state, i.e., apply the _step_ function, because each time the list of enabled transition has to be defined and scanned, and is _not_ the most _effective_ because usually this kind of process is defined through an higher level formalism (e.g., Stochastic Petri Nets, Process Algebra, etc) and then the state is beter represented in other ways.
 Here clareness and simplicity are more relevant than expressibility and performance.
 * it is a good example of simple but not trivial application of the _state monad_.
 Given a state we want to select and transition to another state, updating the performance variables: is there a better application of the state monad?
 * also the use of the IO monad is interesting, exploited to run _nbatches_ simulation batches and write on the standard output the performance variables.
 * each transition, when fired, produce a delay that is a random variable drawn from a given distribution.
 As common practice in the field, we exploit the Probability Integral Transform Theorem to sample a given distribution, and it is interesting how the random number generator is managed.